Azure/azure-quickstart-templates/sharepoint-three-vm/Readme.md

 | adSPPrefix | The DNS prefix for the public IP address used by the Load Balancer for SP |
 | AssetLocation | The location of resources such as templates and DSC modules that the script is dependent <br> <ul><li> **https://raw.githubusercontent.com/azurermtemplates/azurermtemplates/master/sharepoint-three-vm (default)**</li></ul> |

+#Known Issues

+This template has a lot of serial behaviour due to some concurrency issues with the DSC extensions, this will be fixed in the future which will make execution time much shorter